KevCaz/KevCaz.github.io/content/notes/julia/julia1.0.0.md

 alias julia='~/Github/Applications/julia/julia'
 ```

+Everything works fine!

+![](/notes/julia/juliaV1.png)

 I like the idea of having but not integrated and different library download.
 It makes sense when version for debian will be on a ppa (like unbuntu)
 soon have verison 1.0.0 available for testng

-![](/notes/julia/juliaV1.png)